hashicorp/terraform-provider-azurerm/website/docs/r/cdn_endpoint_custom_domain.html.markdown

 * `key_vault_id` - (Required) The ID of the Key Vault that contains the HTTPS certificate.

-* `secret_name` - (Required) The name of Key Vault Certificate that contains the HTTPS certificate.
+* `secret_name` - (Required) The name of the Key Vault Certificate that contains the HTTPS certificate.

-* `secret_version` - (Required) The version of Key Vault Certificate that contains the HTTPS certificate.
+* `secret_version` - (Required) The version of the Key Vault Certificate that contains the HTTPS certificate.

 ## Attributes Reference